-From accountant to CFO and beyond: Practical advice on climbing the career ladder
+From accountant to CFO and beyond: Practical advice on climbing the career ladderby

 How does career progression happen?
 In the first episode of a three-part podcast series, an experienced panel of financial professionals look back at their own career paths and what they’ve learned along the way.